New York City Marathon: 1990

 Douglas Wakiihuri of Kenya won this year's event in 2:12:39, the second-slowest time since 1976 when the marathon became a world class event.
 Wanda Panfil of Poland was the top woman in 2:30:45.
 She is the only woman to date from Poland to win this event.
 Grete Waitz, attempting to win her 10th NYC Marathon, finished fourth in 2:34:34 and then retired from competitive distance running.

 1992

 Grete Waitz completed her last New York Marathon with her friend and race co-founder, Fred Lebow, in celebration of Lebow's 60th birthday.
 Lebow had been diagnosed with brain cancer and died two years later in 1994.
 They both completed the race with a time of 5:32:35.
 Waitz also died of cancer in 2011.

 The men's winner of this year's marathon was Willie Mtolo of South Africa in 2:09:29.
 Lisa Ondieki of Australia was the women's winner in 2:24:40, a course record that would last for nine years.

+King Willem-Alexander of the Netherlands, then the Prince of Orange, ran the Marathon under the pseudonym "W. A. van Buren."